Tritium55/Watchwinder/README.md

 ## Libraries
+// TODO
 The used libraries need to be downloaded from the Arduino IDE.
 They are as follows:
 - RTClib by Adafruit - for the realtime clock
-- Adafruit_ST7735 by Adafruit - for the display

 ## Connection Information
+### Clock
+- 3.3V
+- GND
-- connect the the clock to the 3.3V line, GND, SDA to analog 4, and SCL analog 5
+- SDA to analog 4
+- SCL analog 5

-- //TODO add connections for display
+### Display
+- 5V
+- GND
+- MISO to pin 12
+- SCK to pin 13
+- MOSI to pin 11
+- LCD CS to pin 10
+- SD CS to pin 4
+- D/C to pin 9
+- BL to +5V

+### Interface
-- //TODO add connections for interface
+- //TODO